 No matter the speed limit — if the weather is bad, slow down.
 If you start to slide, consider pulling over but avoid slamming on your breaks.

 Driving in intense weather can be scary.
-You may feel panicked or aggravated, but staying calm will help ensure that you make smart, safe decisions.
+You may feel panicked or aggravated, but staying calm will help ensure that you make smart and safe decisions.

 If you or your loved ones have been involved in a car accident, The Flood Law Firm is ready to be your advocate.
 In cases of car accidents caused by weather conditions, every situation is different.
 For that reason, it is essential to have an experienced Connecticut car accident attorney on your side.